Torietron/Practice3D/README.md

  * On Hold -- Transcend into a form of pure Energy <br />
  * while transcended you may cast while moving and gain a movement speed boost <br />

-  projectiles are target dummies are still placeholders <br />
+  projectiles and target dummies are still placeholders <br />
   *its time for me to start practicing model making <br />